Kernel Embeddings and the Separation of Measure Phenomenon: Two-Sample Testing as Singular Gaussian Discrimination: A Separation of Measure Phenomenon

 \end{theorem}

 {Of course, under the null hypothesis $H_0: \bbP = \bbQ$, the two embeddings are equal.
 The surprising aspect of the result is that, under the alternative, the two embeddings are not merely different, but vastly different from an information-theoretic perspective: they are mutually singular}.
-In light of \eqref{eq:disintangled_FH}, Theorem~\ref{thm:main} immediately yields the following corollary. \begin{corollary} Let $\bbP,\bbQ$ be probability measures on a compact subset $\cX\subset \mathbb{R}^d$, $d \geq 1$, and $k: \bbR^{d} \times \bbR^{d} \to \bbR$ be a universal reproducing kernel.
-Then:
+As a corollary to Theorem~\ref{thm:main}, we also obtain: \begin{corollary} Let $\cX$ be a locally compact uncountable Polish space and $k: \cX \times \cX\to \bbR$ be a bounded $C_{0}(\cX)$-universal reproducing kernel thereon.
+If $\bbP,\bbQ$ are non-atomic (Borel) probability measures on $\cX$ , then

 \end{corollary}